centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-infoblox-snmp.md

 ## Prerequisites

-To control your Infoblox, the SNMP must be configured.
+To monitor your Infoblox, the SNMP must be configured.
 The Poller should be able to perform SNMP requests toward the Infoblox device over SNMP UDP/161 port.
 ## Setup